-Complete all your details but make sure you click “I currently work here” so it will appear at the top of your experience tab in your profile.
+Complete all your details, but make sure you click “I currently work here” so it will appear at the top of your experience tab in your profile.

 What you can do now with your LinkedIn company

 Obviously, you can share content and add company updates or share your latest company news.

 You can also add showcase pages, which could be a very good option for authors to highlight their titles.

 To encourage people to follow your company, you can try adding a link to your emails or try a few posts on other social media such as Facebook and Twitter.
-Go slow though.
+Go slowly, though.

-Take your time, be patient and let it grow.
+Take your time, be patient, and let it grow.

-It doesn’t take long to add a LinkedIn business page, so it might be a half an hour of your time that is well invested.
+It doesn’t take long to add a LinkedIn business page, so it might be half an hour of your time that is well invested.